🎧 Press Play to Listen to Today’s Episode

 then a few random bits here and there…

-this episode will help you think differently about harvesting.
+this episode will help you understand why.

 🎧 Press play above to listen.